pravega/pravega/documentation/src/docs/controller-service.md

 ### Watermarks

 Controller instantiates periodic background jobs for computing watermarks for Streams for which writers are regularly reporting the times and positions.
 The watermark computation for different Streams is distributed across multiple Controller instances using the bucket service.
 Controller service receives request to record positions and times reported by _Event Stream Writers_ using the note time api and stores them in the metadata table.
 Then the Controller instance which is the owner for the bucket where the Stream resides runs the watermark computation workflow periodically (every 10 seconds).
 The writer marks (position and time) are retrieved from the store, consolidated and reduced into a watermark artifact.
-A watermark is a datastructure that contains a streamcut which is the upper bound on positions reported by all writers.
+A watermark is a datastructure that contains a StreamCut which is the upper bound on positions reported by all writers.
 It also contains max and min bounds on the times reported by different writers.
 The watermarks are emitted into a special revisioned Stream which is created along with the user Stream.
 The lifecycle of this Stream is closely bound to the user Stream and its created and deleted along with user Streams.

 ## KVT Operations